-The straightforward solution is to make your solar panels movable and this way you can take advantage of the shade while still drawing power from the sun.
-Read here for more details on this DIY solution.
+The straightforward solution is to make your solar panels movable.
+This way, you can take advantage of the shade while still drawing power from the sun.
+Learn how to make your solar setup movable here.

 5. Make sure your screens are intact

 The last thing you want to have to do on a hot summer day is close your windows because the bugs are getting in.
-Before heading out check all your screens and make sure that they are intact.
-If there are any holes follow this simple DIY window screen repair tip to fix them.
+Before heading out, check all of your screens and make sure that they are intact.
+If there are any holes, follow this simple window screen repair tip to fix them.

-And if you’re full-timing or going to be out in the wilderness for a while, bring along some extra screen and a screen roller to make repairs on the road and ensure you’re getting a maximum breeze through your rig.
+If you’re full-timing or going to be out in the wilderness for a while, bring along some extra screen and a screen roller to make repairs on the road and ensure that you’re getting a maximum breeze through your rig.